exlleysantos/docs/README.md

 ## 🛠 Technologies Covered (so far)

-- JavaScript, Python, Go, and more
+- JavaScript, Python, and more
 - Frameworks like Express, Flask, FastAPI, etc.
-- Tools and platforms like Docker, PostgreSQL, Redis, etc.
+- Tools and platforms like Airbyte, Docker, PostgreSQL, Redis, etc.

 > New technologies and updates will be added over time as I continue learning and experimenting.